Füreya Koral: 1954–1980

 After divorcing Kılıç Ali in 1954, Füreya moved her home and studio to the ground floor of the Şakir Pasha apartment building.
 In the 1950s this studio became a meeting place for young ceramic artists, including Ayda Arel, Alev Ebüzziya Siesbye and Leyla Sayar (Akkoyunlu), as well as Bingül Başarır, Candeğer Furtun, Binay Kaya, and Mehmet Tüzüm Kızılcan.
 It was also a gathering point for figures from the world of arts and culture of the period, including prominent writers such as Melih Cevdet Anday, Azra Erhat, Sabahattin Eyüboğlu, Vedat Günyol, Yaşar Kemal, Cevat Şakir Kabaağaçlı (her uncle) and Ahmet Hamdi Tanpınar.

-In 1957, Füreya received a Rockefeller grant to study in the U.S.A, and then continued on to Mexico to carry out research on the Aztec and Mayan cultures.
+In 1957, Füreya received a Rockefeller grant to study in the US, and then continued on to Mexico to carry out research on the Aztec and Mayan cultures.
 Encountering Mexico's widespread mural tradition reinforced her belief that art should not be trapped in museums and paved the way for the large panels she would go on to make for public spaces.

 After returning to Istanbul in 1958, Füreya designed ceramic coffee cups for the Pavilion of Turkey at the Expo '58 Brussels World Fair.
 She also continued her collaborations with architects, ranging from Utarit Izgi to Haluk Baysal, Melih Birsel, Abdurrahman Hancı, and Selçuk Milâr.
 She created large-scale panels for the Marmara Hotel in the grounds of the Atatürk Forest Farm in Ankara in 1959; for the Hacettepe University Faculty of Medicine in 1965; for Ziraat Bank, Başak Insurance, and the Istanbul Textile Traders’ Market (Manifaturacılar Çarşısı) in 1966; for the Anafartalar Market in 1967; and for the Divan Hotel in 1968.

-In 1860-61, Füreya was invited to provide a series of ceramic-inlaid coffee tables and stools to furnish the new National Assembly Building in Ankara.
+In 1960–61, Füreya was invited to provide a series of ceramic-inlaid coffee tables and stools to furnish the new National Assembly Building in Ankara.

 In the 1970s, she focused on designing objects using the stoneware technique and created an exclusive series for the Istanbul Porcelain Factory in Tuzla in 1973.
 The same year, her works were exhibited at Yapı Endüstri Merkezi [Building Industry Centre].

 1980–1997

 Füreya became Chair of the Ceramicists Association founded in 1980.
 However it was shut down under martial law following the 1980 coup d'état.
-She produced a series called Houses—one of her best known works based on the row houses she could see from the Arif Paşa apartment building—between 1980–85; exhibited at Maçka Art Gallery in Istanbul in 1985, these works were later awarded the Sedat Simavi Visual Arts Prize.
+She produced a series called Houses—one of her best known works based on the row houses she could see from the Arif Paşa apartment building—between 1980 and 1985; exhibited at Maçka Art Gallery in Istanbul in 1985, these works were later awarded the Sedat Simavi Visual Arts Prize.
 In 1990, she exhibited terracotta figurines titled Walking People alongside works by forty artists who joined the exhibition With Respect to Fureya Koral on her 40th Year in Art, organised by Maçka Art Gallery.

 Füreya Koral died on 25 August 1997.